20 Cheap Summer Activities

 20. Look for summer deals.
 Websites like Groupon, Amazon Local and other local deal sites often get you a terrific deal on all sorts of cheap summer activities.
 Recently, we bought a year-long membership to our state’s historical society for our entire family of six for only $45.
 This membership allows us to gain free entry to all historical society sites all summer long and into next year as well.
 For the cost of gas alone, we have dozens of places to see and explore this summer.

 Coming up with cheap summer activities for your whole family to enjoy takes some planning work upfront but is well worth the money saved and more importantly, time shared making memories together with the ones you love.
 Use this list as a launching pad to jump off into a summer of adventure with the people you love!
+You can even take it a step further and use the list as a way to come up with some good hobbies you and your family can enjoy for years to come.

 What do you like to do for fun with friends and family during the summer?
 What are some of the best or most memorable cheap or free summer activities you’ve enjoyed?